top of page

 My teaching style is one that encourages students to be the primary producers of knowledge rather than passive consumers of knowledge.
 As such, my courses put an emphasis on team-based work, critical thinking, and hands-on experience rather than focusing on memorization of facts.
 Students in my courses can expect to interact with other students for most of their grades, and be evaluated on the quality of their participation.

 Introduction to the biological component of environmental science, focusing on understanding the functioning of ecosystems, the patterns of biological diversity, the processes that influence those patterns over space and time, and how human activities can disrupt those processes.
-At least two Saturday field trips are required.
-Note: though currently ENVS 301 is listed a prerequisite, it is not actually required before students take 302.
-Talk to the ENVS advisor to be enrolled if you haven't yet taken 301.
 Sample syllabus.

 IMG_1098.JPG